thenumbernine/include-lua/README.md

 Useful for LuaJIT FFI cdefs just straight up using the .h files

-Used for generating the code in my [`lua-ffi-bindings`](https://github.com/thenumbernine/lua-ffi-bindings) repo.
+Used for generating the code in my [Lua FFI bindings](https://github.com/thenumbernine/lua-ffi-bindings) repo.

 Depends on:
 - [C preproc lib](https://github.com/thenumbernine/preproc-lua) for C preprocessing